 Are there any long-term side effects of COVID‑19 for athletes?

-COVID‑19 hasn't been around long enough for doctors to know the long-term side effects of the virus.
-But based on early studies and existing research on viral infections, the American College of Cardiology warns that COVID‑19 could increase the risk of inflammation of the heart, also called myocarditis.
-Myocarditis has been tied to sudden cardiac arrest in athletes of all ages.
+Doctors are still learning about the long-term side effects of COVID-19.
+Based on early studies and existing research on viral infections, the American College of Cardiology warns that COVID‑19 could increase the risk of inflammation of the heart, also called myocarditis.
+While the incidence of myocarditis has decreased since the earlier days of the pandemic, it has been tied to sudden cardiac arrest in athletes of all ages.

 "Myocarditis is something you can acquire from any type of virus, which means athletes could have a healthy heart and then get an infection that leads to myocarditis," says Clarisa Ysela Garcia, M.D., Pediatric Cardiologist at Children's Health and Pediatric Cardiology Associates of Houston.
 "As a parent, you have to pay attention to the signs and symptoms and be cautious before putting your children back out there after they've had a viral illness like COVID‑19."